kangax/przilla/src/memory-bank/progress.md

 ## What Works

+- **SugarWOD Import Instructions (Apr 20, 2025):** The import page (`/import`) now includes a clear instructional section within the `ScoreImportWizard` component.
+This section provides step-by-step guidance (go to profile, click 'Export Workouts', wait for email, upload CSV), a direct link to the SugarWOD profile page, and an embedded screenshot (`public/images/sugarwod_export.png`) showing the 'Export Workouts' button location.
+This improves the usability of the score import feature.

 - **Mobile Log/Edit Score UI: Immediate UI Update (Apr 19, 2025):**

   - Logging, editing, and deleting a score on mobile now update the UI immediately and reliably, matching the desktop experience.